apache/shardingsphere/docs/README.md

 ### Note:

 1. If you modify `docs/build.sh`, please test it locally.
+2. You need to install `Hugo` on your local device in advance.
+Refer to https://gohugo.io/installation/ .

 ## HOW to insert a video of Bilibili or YouTube?